What’s happening with Michigan EVV?

 - The State Medicaid Program also has the option to let home care providers to use any EVV vendor as long as the data is received by the state in the correct format.

-- Michigan may also decide not to comply with the 21st century Cures Act EVV mandate and inccur fines to that effect.
-This may require that the state pass on these addtional expences to the providers or they may have less funding to offer to Michigan home health care providers.
+- Michigan may also decide not to comply with the 21st Century Cures Act EVV mandate and incur fines to that effect.
+This may require that the state pass on these additional expenses to the providers or they may have less funding to offer to Michigan home health care providers.

 The 21st Century Cures Act, the Centers for Medicare & Medicaid Services (CMS) requires that States implement an Electronic Visit Verification (EVV) system.
-See below the descriptions of Michigan Medicaid EVV impact on different populations, programs.
+See below the descriptions of Michigan Medicaid EVV’s impact on different populations and programs.

 MDHHS continues to urge caregivers, providers, and beneficiaries that no action is required at this time.
 Please continue to check this website frequently for updates and changes.